bellac-00/bellac-00.github.io/README.md

 The REC curve visualization is included to present a clear comparison.
 ![rec](https://github.com/bellac-00/bellac-00.github.io/blob/main/Plots/recs.png)

-It is shown that even with a limited amount of features and sparse measurements, all 3 models, including linear regression, decision tree regression, artificial neural network, and ensemble method, can produce reliable predictions of local air quality, with the decision tree model having the best performance.
+It is shown that among all 3 models, including linear regression, decision tree regression, artificial neural network, and ensemble method, can produce reliable predictions of local air quality, with the decision tree model having the best performance.

 ## Discussions